Pashlikson/mantiplex/README.md

 ...python code #//TODO: task_description
 ```
 2. in search write down 'TODO' and you will find all tasks

+## Meeting notus (Actual before 31 march (31.03.2025))

+1. Danylo have expanded workout range (all backend, code takeout and frontend and ).

+2. Tasks:\
+- For ```Nadya Hordei``` and ```Anna Rotar```
+(Frontend coders): crate look of all the site pages and think, how to let ```Shevchenko Olexsandra``` for work on project.

+- For ```Danylo Onchul```(Backend coder): create all base functions and take on myself database work.

+- Deadline: all must dane before 31 march.

+3. The site structure will oriented on this site: https://sites.google.com/view/my-ideas-for-command-project/%D0%B3%D0%BE%D0%BB%D0%BE%D0%B2%D0%BD%D0%B0-%D1%81%D1%82%D0%BE%D1%80%D1%96%D0%BD%D0%BA%D0%B0

 ## GitHub instruction:
 You can go in this link to get an important git commands:\